BD2KOnFHIR/fhirtordf/README.md

 * 1.0.0 - Initial Drop
 * 1.1.0 - Remove uri_to_ide_and_source method from uriutils and add parse_fhir_resource_uri
 * 1.2.0 - Fix error in LOINC namespace.
 FHIR uses http://loinc.org/rdf# (not good but...)
+* 1.2.1 - Fix issue #12 - SCT is a numeric namespace

 ## Example: